sjmaple/lr-demo-provisioning/README.md

   - MySQL is set up with `change_me` for its passwords, you might want to ... change them :-)

+* the LiveRebel agents are installation automatically by default, setting the `@lr_install_agents` variable in the Vagrantfile to `false` will bypass the agent installation steps.
+This is only really useful for manually testing the agent installation steps

 * the Chef cookbooks prefixed with `liverebel-` have been created or modified specifically for this demo environment